 - A place for a quick survey

-- Key facts or numbers slide template to back up your speech by some real-world data
+- Key facts or numbers slide template to back up your speech with some real-world data

 - A section about the challenges people can have